-There are several long-term (chronic) health conditions that can increase the risk of having a miscarriage.
+Several long-term (chronic) health conditions can increase your risk of having a miscarriage in the second trimester.
 These are:

-- non-steroidal anti-inflammatory drugs (used for pain and inflammation)
+- non-steroidal anti-inflammatory drugs (NSAIDs) – such as ibuprofen; these are used for pain and inflammation

-Problems and abnormalities with the womb can also lead to second trimester miscarriages.
-Possible problems with the structure of the womb include:
+Problems and abnormalities with your womb can also lead to second trimester miscarriages.
+Possible problems include: